~ HELLO FROM YOUR SCHOOL COUNSELOR ~

 - School Counselor will provide short term, solution focused counseling to small groups and individuals.
 This service will be provided virtually as often as possible; need for in-person counseling will be determined jointly by counselor, teacher, parent, and any other relevant staff

-- The SES School Counselor will implement research based developmental guidance curriculum virtually in grades 3-5 either through Google Classroom (for asynchronous classes)
+- The SES School Counselor will implement research based developmental guidance curriculum once a month

-- Guidance class topics included but not limited to: coping with the new normal of COVID-19, emotional identification, anxiety reduction strategies, study skills and habits of mind, conflict resolution, friendship and social skills, anti-racism, diversity, and inclusion education, goal setting, career exploration, mindfulness, health and wellness, etc.
+- Guidance class topics included but not limited to: coping strategies, emotional identification, anxiety reduction strategies, study skills and habits of mind, conflict resolution, friendship and social skills, diversity, and inclusion education, goal setting, career exploration, mindfulness, health and wellness, etc.

 - School Counselor will consult with teachers as needed on topics related to child development, child psychology, behavior management and modification, trauma informed classrooms, and more